Recycling

 Furniture and white goods recycling

-Emmaus Oxford will take furniture in reasonable condition, white goods in working condition, and old computers and televisions at their Secondhand Superstore in North Way.
-These are sold at low prices to people on benefits or low incomes.
+Emmaus Oxford will take furniture in reasonable condition, white goods in working condition, and old computers and televisions at their Secondhand Superstore on the Cowley Road.
+These are sold at low prices to people on benefits or with low incomes.
 They will collect if given notice (3 weeks' notice is ideal) but you can also take the goods yourself.
 To arrange a collection or delivery tel.
 763698 or email: furniture@emmausoxford.org.
 Further details of the Emmaus project can be found here.

 Green Balloon Days or Greencycling